Seattle civil-rights leader Rev. Dr. Samuel B. McKinney dies at 91

 In the 1960s he took part in civil-rights demonstrations in Seattle, Alabama and Washington, D.C.
 And he talked his college classmate, the Rev. Dr. Martin Luther King Jr. — their fathers were pastors and friends — into coming to Seattle in 1961, which would be King’s only visit to the city.

-In the mid-1980s Dr. McKinney was arrested while protesting apartheid outside the South African consul’s house in Seattle.
+In the mid-1980s, Dr. McKinney was arrested while protesting apartheid outside the South African consul’s house in Seattle.

 Those actions and more spread his influence far beyond the walls of Mount Zion, one of the area’s oldest and largest African-American churches.
 Civic officials and activists of different races and religious denominations viewed him as a sounding board and important ally.